ibm-cloud-docs/EventStreams/satellite_provisioning.md

 {: toc-services="messagehub"}
 {: toc-completion-time="15m"}

-Request access to provision an {{site.data.keyword.messagehub}} Satellite plan by [creating a support case](/unifiedsupport/cases/form).
+Before proceeding with the steps below, request access to provision an {{site.data.keyword.messagehub}} Satellite plan by [creating a support case](/unifiedsupport/cases/form).
 In the case details, provide information about the use case and workload capacity for the satellite deployment in the Details tab.
-In the Subject field, enter "Event Streams Satellite Deployment request for 'Customer Name' account 'ACCOUNTID'.
+In the Subject field, enter "Event Streams Satellite Deployment request for 'Customer Name'_'AccountID'.
        {: important}

 ## Overview